 Altitude Sickness in Peru

 The one thing that all of these places in Peru have in common is high altitude - typically much higher than you'll find in the rest of the world.
-Peru claims some of the highest elevations in South America that are easily accessible to the average visitor, and the potential for altitude sickness is very real.
+Peru claims some of the highest elevations in South America with some of the most breathtaking high altitude hikes.
+All of these treks are accessible to the average adventure traveler, and the potential for altitude sickness is very real.
 It can wreak havoc on your trip if you don’t adjust to it properly before you set out.
 And if you're not fully adjusted and find yourself on the Inca Trail or hiking Huayna Picchu for example, one wrong turn from being lightheaded or out of breath can most certainly be dangerous - even fatal.
 So don't derail your train trip to Machu Picchu being stuck in an oxygenated hotel (or hospital) by insisting on starting your journey right from the airport.
 Especially if this is your first time to Peru.
 Be smart, and prepare, with these easy tips to avoid altitude sickness in Peru.

 What causes Altitude Sickness?